During therapy for hypothyroidism, dose adjustments may include changing thyroid hormone pharmaceuticals or combining them in a certain ratio.

-I start with Selenkow & Rose because they reveal the origin of the low L-T3 : L-T4 equivalency ratio, and they disagree with it.
+I start with Selenkow & Rose because they reveal the historical origin of the low L-T3 – L-T4 equivalency ratio, and they disagree with it.

-They state “The usual equivalence given is 25 mcg daily by mouth of liothyronine being comparable to 60 mg dessicated thyroid, USP,” — BUT they did NOT believe it.
-I’ll show how they put this statement into context and continually question it.
+“The usual equivalence given is 25 mcg daily by mouth of liothyronine being comparable to 60 mg dessicated thyroid, USP,”

-In their Table 2, they provide the equivalencies based on multiple references, mainly giving them in the form of ranges rather than exact figures.
+In their Table 2, they provided the equivalencies based on multiple references, mainly giving them in the form of ranges rather than averages.

-The only dosage they give as an exact figure is the dose of the “standard” medication of the day, desiccated thyroid, then called “Thyroid, USP.”
+The only dosage they gave as an exact figure is the dose of the “standard” medication of the day, desiccated thyroid, then called “Thyroid, USP.”
 (USP stands for United States Pharmacopeia).
-Everything else is being compared to one grain or 65 mg.
+Everything else was being compared to one grain or 65 mg.